-Ellen is an Analyst on the Outstanding Educators team, where she uses interdisciplinary research and writing skills to translate national and international best practices into equitable, sustainable, and context-specific policies.
+Ellen is an Associate on the Outstanding Educators team, where she uses interdisciplinary research and writing skills to translate national and international best practices into equitable, sustainable, and context-specific policies.
 Drawing from her background in human rights, Ellen combines granular and systems-level perspectives to find nuanced answers to complex questions, always asking for whom systems are not working.

 While she has focused on many systems as part of her human rights work, she consistently returns to a focus on education as it reflects and affects so many other systems of power.
 Before joining the Education First team, Ellen worked with local nonprofits, international advocacy organizations, and research institutions to serve marginalized populations, organize development initiatives, and conduct policy research on topics like violence against women and institutional racism.